 Let’s say your doctor tells you to go to the emergency room when you have a migraine so bad you can’t possibly stand it for one more second.
 I mean, your mental stability is being compromised by the level of pain you’re experiencing But when you go to the ER for treatment they tell you that you shouldn’t be coming to the ER for treatment of a “chronic pain problem.”
 What are you supposed to do?

-On one hand we would be right in saying your regular doctor should help you find a different solution for your ongoing problem.
-On the other hand we would say the ER should realize an acute migraine attack or worsening of pain is not part of the chronic pain problem.
-It is an instance of acute pain that warrants being treated just like anyone else's injury or discomfort.
-Particularly when the pain is so bad it's taking away your mental stability.
-If pain that horrifyingly bad is not an emergency what is?
+On one hand, we would be right in saying your regular doctor should help you find a different solution for your ongoing problem.
+On the other hand, we would say the ER should realize an acute migraine attack or worsen of pain is not part of the chronic pain problem.
+It is an instance of acute pain that warrants being treated just like anyone else’s injury or discomfort.
+Particularly when the pain is so bad it’s taking away your mental stability.
+If the pain that horrifyingly bad is not an emergency what is?

 Subscribe to the Somebody Heal Me feed: Subscribe in a reader or subscribe by e-mail.
 Follow me on Twitter @somebodyhealme.

 Photo Sharing and Video Hosting at Photobucket Content by Diana E. Lee.

 DISCLAIMER: Nothing on this site constitutes medical or legal advice.
 I am a patient who is engaged and educated and enjoys sharing my experiences and news about migraines, pain, and depression.
 Please consult your own health care providers for advice on your unique situation.